All Products

 Create a workflow

-1. Click the 图标 icon in the upper-left corner and choose All Products > Data Development And Task Operation > DataStudio.
+1. In the upper-left corner of the Management Center page, click the 图标 icon and choose All Products > Data Development And Task Operation > DataStudio.

-2. On the page that appears, right-click Business Flow and select Create Workflow.
+2. In DataStudio, right-click Business Flow and select Create Workflow.

-3. In the Create Workflow dialog box, configure Workflow Name and Description.
+3. In the Create Workflow dialog box, enter a Workflow Name and Description, then click Create.

-The workflow name cannot exceed 128 characters in length and can contain only letters, digits, underscores (_), and periods (.).
+The workflow name can contain letters, digits, underscores (_), and periods (.), up to 128 characters.

-5. On the workflow configuration tab that appears, drag one zero load node and three batch synchronization nodes to the canvas, name the zero load node start, configure the related settings for the nodes, and click Submit.
-The batch synchronization nodes are used to synchronize electricity usage trend data, electricity-stealing flag data, and metric data.
+4. On the workflow canvas, drag one zero load node and three offline synchronization nodes onto the canvas.
+Name the zero load node start.
+The three offline synchronization nodes will synchronize electricity usage trend data, electricity-stealing flag data, and metric data.

 Configure the start node

 1. Double-click the start node.
-In the right-side navigation pane of the configuration tab of the start node, click the Properties tab.
+In the right-side panel, click the Properties tab.

-2. Configure the root node of the workspace as the ancestor node of the start node.
+2. Set the workspace root node as the ancestor node of the start node.
+The root node is named in the format {WorkspaceName}_root.

 Create tables

-1. Right-click the created workflow and choose Create Table > MaxCompute > Table.
+1. Right-click the workflow and choose Create Table > MaxCompute > Table.

-2. In the Create Table dialog box, configure the Engine Instance, Path, and Name parameters and click Create.
+2. In the Create Table dialog box, configure Engine Instance, Path, and Name, then click Create.
+Create three tables:

-The table name cannot exceed 64 characters in length.
-The table name must start with a letter and cannot contain special characters.
+Table names can be up to 64 characters, must start with a letter, and cannot contain special characters.

-3. On the configuration tab of each table, click DDL and enter the following CREATE TABLE statements:
+3. On the configuration tab for each table, click DDL and enter the corresponding CREATE TABLE statement:

 -- Create a table to store electricity usage trend data.